azimidev/podpoint/README.md

 > Note:
 > You need PHP v7.2.5+, MySQL v8.0+, composer and yarn v1.22+ installed in your unix-based machine. **I have not used Docker**.

+1. clone the repo `git clone git@github.com:hassanazimi/podpoint.git`
-1. Create a database `podpointapi` in MySQL
+2. Create a database `podpointapi` in MySQL
+3. Navigate to the app directory `cd podpoint` and open in in your text editor.
-2. In `.env.example` update these to match yours.
+4. In `.env.example` update these to match yours.

 ```dotenv
 DB_DATABASE=
 DB_USERNAME=
 DB_PASSWORD=
 ```

-3. In your command line and on the root of the app run the command below.
+5. Run the command below.

 ```bash
 ./bin/install.sh